iAmMrGrim/Emulated-Android-on-Kali-Live-USB/README.md

 version (select other/unknown)
 ________________________
-pre allocate what ever size you want
+pre allocate size (this will determine the memory size on the phone you emulate)

-i just did 20GB and click EFI mode
+click EFI mode
 ________________________
 start the machine and it asks for iso file.

 add the download iso of android x86 and click (mount and restart)
+________________________
 install android x86
-________________________

 you will need to make a partition.

-(this is confusing because it says your making a parition at /dev/sda1 [not the case] what it is doing is making a partition at /virtualbox/dev/sda1 pm the virtual hard drive we made in the previous step)

 click new and the size it is defaulted at is correct.